kc98/my-diary/test_questions.md

 7. How can we optimize or increase the speed of a MySQL select query?

+   - We should use column names instead of \* in `select` statement.
+   - We should avoid nest views from `select` query, it would retrieve more data than it is needed.
+   - We should avoic using `or` in join condition

 8. How many ways can we get the value of current session id?
    We can use `session_id()` to get or set the current session id.

 9. How can we store session into database?

+   - We can create `session` table in database and store the session with hashed into the table

 10. What are DDoS, XSS, SQL injection attack.
 How can we prevent the attacks?